CemKarkiner/Tictavarium/README.md

 - Music tabs and notes should be shown
 - There needs to be a bar to show user where they are
 - Tabs, notes and bar should work in synchronized
-- User can search the songs from an upper search bar
+- User can search the songs from an upper search bar (DONE)
-- User can set the metronome from upper left corner
+- User can set the metronome from upper left corner (DONE)
 ### Tech Stack
 | Component  | Choice |
 | ------------- | ------------- |